digital-work-lab/theses/docs/feedback.md

 - Things that should be improved
 - Overall experience: summary and score (x/5 - higher scores are better)

-Optional comment afterwards: Thesis advisor comment: We improved XY -->
+Optional comment afterward: Thesis advisor comment: We improved XY -->
 ## 35.010